The prompts of depth and complexity are an incredible tool to begin differentiating learning objectives.

 - What are the details…

-These low-level questions are an ok starting point, but please don’t stop here.
+These are low-level questions.
+They’re an ok starting point, but let’s not stop there.

 It’s About Thinking, Not Just Content